-Surface Pen is designed to give you ultimate modern writing experience.
+Surface Pen is designed to give you the ultimate modern writing experience.
 Cased in Aluminium, the pen has over 250 levels of pressure sensitivity and lets you draw or paint with artistic precision.
-It is included with Surface Pro 4.
+It is included with Surface Pro.
 To learn how to use Surface Pen with OneNote and Cortana, take screenshots, mark up presentations, sign documents, etc. read this post.

-First, pair your Surface Pen with your Surface Pro 4.
+First, pair your Surface Pen with your Surface Pro.
 You can do this manually too.

-While you write, your notes are automatically saved to OneNote and synced to your OneDrive so you don’t lose them in an event of misfortune and make it readily accessible from anywhere.
+While you write, your notes are automatically saved to OneNote and synced to your OneDrive so you don’t lose them in the event of misfortune and make it readily accessible from anywhere.

 When done, press the power button on your Surface to put the screen back to sleep.